 1. Introduce the Company

-For this example, I'm going to open up with a pre-built slide that shows the global locations for my fictitious company.
+For this example, I'm going to open up with a pre-built slide showing my fictitious company's global locations.
 In this case, an infographic is simply more interesting than a bulleted list of locations.

-In the example below, I've used slide 9 that includes pre-built map graphics with indicators.
-If these locations don't mirror your own, there are additional slides that you can pull other maps from.
-Just use the map and reposition the map indicators as needed.
+In the example below, I've used slide 9, which includes pre-built map graphics with indicators.
+If these locations don't mirror your own, there are more slides that you can pull other maps from.
+Use the map and reposition the map indicators as needed.

-An infographic like this one is a substantial step up over just text representations.
-And thanks to the PowerPoint infographic template that we're using, it's just as easy to add an illustrative graphic as it is to show a list.
+An infographic like this is a large step up over just text representations.
+And thanks to the infographic PowerPoint template that we're using, it's as easy to add an illustrative graphic as it is to show a list.

 2. Provide Financial Information

-Numbers talk, and financial information is one of the best ways to show the size of the company.
-Not every employee wants to work for a company of any size, and the financial information slide can help them orient themselves.
+Numbers talk.
+Financial information is one of the best ways to show the size of the company.
+Not every employee wants to work for a company of any size.
+The financial information slide can help them orient themselves.

-Financial information isn't everyone's forte, and that makes it the perfect fit for representing as an infographic!
+Financial information isn't everyone's forte.
+Making it the perfect fit for an infographic representation!
 I like slide 15 for this purpose.
-This is a fancy stacked bar chart that makes it easy to represent financial information with an infographic.
+This fancy stacked bar chart makes it easy to represent financial information with an infographic.